Smite (video game): Slash

+Slash resembles Conquest, but is played on a map with only two lanes, and teams each have two towers, two phoenixes, and a titan.
+Each team also has their own jungle, while three contested jungles are located in the center (called "left", "right" and "mid").
+Players start at level 3 and the middle jungle gets stronger as the match goes on, eventually spawning the boss Apophis.
+Additional jungle bosses around the map spawn more powerful minions called siege juggernauts when killed, which can destroy towers and kill players and minions.
+The name Slash is a portmanteau of the two discontinued game modes that it is based on - Siege and Clash; Slash replaced these modes in 2022.

 Joust

-Joust is similar to Conquest, except each team has only three players and the map has only one lane with a jungle on each side.
-Players also start at level 3, due to the smaller map size and increased combat.
+Joust features two teams of three players and is played on a map with only one lane (and a jungle on either side).
+Teams have one tower, one phoenix and a titan each.
+Players also start at level 3, due to the smaller map size and increased focus on combat.
 There is a jungle boss called Bull Demon King in the side lane that renders the opposing team's tower or phoenix unable to attack enemy minions or players.
 This boss also provides a team buff that gives both health and mana regeneration.
-Teams have one tower, one phoenix and a titan each.